-- HurstFilter – set to use the Hurst Exponent as a filter.
+- HurstFilter – allows using the Hurst Exponent as a filter.
 The values of the Hurst exponent vary between 0 and 1.
-The price is likely to have: Persistence – value 0.5 – 1 (i.e., whatever is happening now is likely to continue); Anti-persistence – value 0 – 0.5 (i.e., whatever is happening now is likely to reverse); Randomness – value around 0.5 (i.e., likely to go in any direction).
-The filter passes buy and sell signals when Hurst Exponent > a specific value and the other way around if the specific value of the filter is negative.
+The price is likely to have: Persistence – value 0.5…1 (i.e., whatever is happening now is likely to continue); Anti-persistence – value 0…0.5 (i.e., whatever is happening now is likely to reverse); Randomness – value around 0.5 (i.e., likely to go in any direction).
+The filter passes buy and sell signals when Hurst Exponent > specific value and the other way around if the filter value is negative.

 - HurstTimeFrame – timeframe of the filter.

-- HurstFilterBars – number of bars in a time series.
+- HurstFilterBars – the number of bars in a time series.

-- RSI_Filter% – filter is based on the ‘RSI’ indicator.
-The RSI_Filter% can work in two modes:
+- RSI_Filter% – filter based on the ‘RSI’ indicator.
+RSI_Filter% can work in two modes: